-Cisatracurium undergoes organ-independent metabolism (via Hofmann elimination) to laudanosine, which is further metabolized and renally excreted.
+Cisatracurium undergoes organ-independent metabolism (via Hofmann elimination) to laudanosine (which can provoke seizures.), which is further metabolized and renally excreted.

 The amino steroid drugs vecuronium and rocuronium are deacetylated in the liver and excreted unchanged in bile.

 Mivacurium is eliminated by plasma cholinesterase.